Edward J. King

-Edward Joseph King (May 11, 1925 – September 18, 2006) was an American politician who served as the 66th Governor of Massachusetts from 1979 to 1983.
+Edward Joseph King (May 11, 1925 – September 18, 2006) was an American politician who served as the 66th governor of Massachusetts from 1979 to 1983.
 A member of the Democratic Party until 1985, he then became a member of the Republican Party.
 Elected in the 1978 Massachusetts gubernatorial election, he lost the Democratic primary of the 1982 election to his predecessor Michael Dukakis.

 Early life

-King was born on May 11, 1925 in Chelsea, Massachusetts.
+King was born on May 11, 1925, in Chelsea, Massachusetts.
 During his teens, King worked as a pinsetter in a Revere Beach bowling alley to help pay for his schooling.
-Toward the end of World War II he served in the United States Navy.
+In World War II he served in the United States Navy.
 He was given a medical discharge due to a broken ankle.

 Athletic career

 King played college football for the Boston College Eagles football team from 1945 to 1947.
 He graduated from Boston College in 1948.
 He went on to play professional football in the All-America Football Conference (AAFC) for the Buffalo Bills in 1948 and 1949 and in the National Football League (NFL) for the Baltimore Colts during the 1950 season.
 He appeared in a total of 31 AAFC and NFL games, including 11 as a starter.
-After the Colts folded, King was selected by the New York Yanks in the 22nd round (263rd overall pick) 1951 NFL Draft but did not play for the Yanks.
+After the Colts folded, King was selected by the New York Yanks in the 22nd round (263rd overall pick) 1951 NFL draft but did not play for the Yanks.